astralway/webindex/README.md

 * Accumulo
 * Fluo

-Consider using [fluo-dev] to run these requirements
+Consider using [Uno] to run these requirements

 ### Configure your environment